landaal-ict/wireguard/README.md

 ## Credits

-The orginal project is from [angristan](https://github.com/angristan/wireguard-install) I make a copy to add opensuse support my pr stays open for months so i begin my own repo.
+The orginal project is from [angristan](https://github.com/angristan/wireguard-install) I make a copy to add opensuse support.
+my pr stays open for months so i begin my own repo.